scarletti-ben/Minesweeper/README.md

 # Minesweeper
+Project to recreate Minesweeper using pure HTML / CSS / JavaScript

 # Disclaimer
 No code from the original game was used in this project, and this project is not affiliated with, nor endorsed by, any person or legal entity related to the original game `Minesweeper`